RayXia95/ag-grid-bug/README.md

 1. Open command prompt or powershell
 2. Change directory to the directory under ag-grid-bug (where the project was cloned to)
-3. You need to have Node 10+, and npm version 6+ (Please install if you do not have those version)
+3. You need to have Node 10+, and npm version 6.4+ (Please install if you do not have those version. https://nodejs.org/en/download/)
 4. Type and run: npm install
 5. In order to perform the next step, you need to have angular cli downloaded.
 If you have angular cli downloaded and angular cli 8+, skip to step 7
 6. npm install -g @angular/cli